“I love staying at home. I feel safe here, there’s a good feeling of warmth and love.”

 When the girls were transferred to Hagar’s girls’ recovery shelter in Phnom Penh, both were suffering from anxiety, depression and trauma.
 Hagar counsellors and case managers spent a lot of time with them to begin the process of healing.
 It took them some time to adjust to their new surroundings but once they met other young clients at the Community Learning Centre, they came out of their shell.

 “I remember the first day I arrived, I was very scared and stayed by my elder sister the whole day.
 But then I made some friends of my own.
 We really enjoyed our time in the school.
 We never talked about what happened to us, but then no one did.
 No one asked questions and it was good.
 We just focused on the present, on school, and on games during recess.
 It was very happy times” says Nika.

-After spending one year at Hagar’s girl’s recovery shelter and CLC in Phnom Penh, the sisters transitioned into a Hagar trained foster family.
+After spending one year at Hagar’s girl’s recovery shelter and Community Learning Centre in Phnom Penh, the sisters transitioned into a Hagar trained foster family.
 In March 2016, they came home to their mother and family and have now safely reintegrated into their community.

 Rita dreams of becoming a doctor, to help people heal inside and out, while Nika wants to teach young children about morals and values, becoming a primary teacher.
 The sisters are doing well at school and are happy.
 With assistance from Hagar’s case manager and counsellor who visit them on a monthly basis, they are thriving.

 “No-one at school has said anything to us about what happened.
 Of course there must have been some gossip that went around when we left, but we managed to go back to our classes without any problems, and we are happy in school” says Rita.